CNURobotics/flexbe_turtlesim_demo/README.md

 <img src="img/execute_view.png" alt="Ready to launch loaded behavior." width="350">
 <img src="img/monitoring_view.png" alt="Monitoring running behavior." width="350">

-Click on the "Eight" transition to make one loop in the figure 8 pattern.
-After completion it will bring you back to the *Operator Decision* state.
+Click on the transition oval labeled "Eight" to make one loop in the figure 8 pattern.
+After completion it will bring you back to the *Operator* Decision state.

 From there you can choose

 * ["Home"](docs/home_behavior.md) to recenter your turtle, or
 * ["Clear"](docs/clear_behavior.md) to clear the path trace, or